m90/seeThru/README.md

 </video>
 ```

-In case you are planning to have your video set to autoplay or loop you can do this when initializing the plugin.
+In case you are planning to have your video set to autoplay or loop you can do this when initializing your instance.
 The lack of a loop option in Firefox will also be fixed when doing that.<br/>
 To use the script include the source:<br/>

 ```html